Oat Flour Cookies

 STEP FOUR: Use a cookie scoop to make balls of dough that are 1.5 tablespoons in size and place on the baking sheet, a few inches apart.

 Bake one sheet at a time for 8-10 minutes or until the edges are just slightly golden.
-Let cookies cool on the baking sheet for 10-15 minutes then transfer to a cooling rack.
+Let the oat flour cookies cool on the baking sheet for 10-15 minutes then transfer to a cooling rack.

 Expert Tips